temporalio/documentation/kb/temporal-platform-limits-sheet.md

 - **gRPC**: gRPC has a limit of 4 MB for [each message received](https://github.com/grpc/grpc/blob/v1.36.2/include/grpc/impl/codegen/grpc_types.h#L466).
 - **Event batch size**: The `DefaultTransactionSizeLimit` limit is [4 MB](https://github.com/temporalio/temporal/pull/1363).
   This is the largest transaction size we allow for Event Histories to be persisted.
-  - This is configurable with `TransactionSizeLimit`, if you know what you are doing.
 - **Blob size limit** for incoming payloads and results (including Workflow context; _[source](https://github.com/temporalio/temporal/blob/v1.7.0/service/frontend/service.go#L133-L134)_):
   - We warn at 512 KB: [`Blob size exceeds limit.`](https://github.com/temporalio/temporal/blob/fee1c43823699e90b330680a8efeb9d8dbee8cf3/common/util.go#L568)
   - We error at 2 MB: `ErrBlobSizeExceedsLimit: Blob data size exceeds limit.`